Prepare for a Life of Meaning

 EMU students live within a supportive community focused on preparing you for life.

-Our student services division offers innovate programs like CoachLink, which pairs undergrads with graduate student mentors who help you get rooted at EMU and make choices that are right for you as you adjust to life away from home.
+Our student services division offers innovative programs like CoachLink, which pairs undergrads with graduate student mentors who help you get rooted at EMU and make choices that are right for you as you adjust to life away from home.
 Campus pastors work with student leaders (ministry and pastoral assistants) so each residence hall builds a community within.
-Expert staff offer free counseling services. an academic support center provides on-the-spot tutoring.
+Expert staff offer free counseling services.
+The Academic Success Center provides on-the-spot tutoring.
 Our fitness center provides top quality equipment and classes, and much more.

 Campus events and student groups relate directly to curriculum, world events, things on your mind, things you and your family care about.
 Campus guests like Shane Claibourne and Brian McLaren spark discussions on faith and the future.
 In 2011 EMU hosted a unique nationwide conference on attachment and development, and students considered the importance of relationships in our lives.